Board of Directors

 Photo of Danielle Deveau

-Danielle Jeanine Deveau is a Lecturer at the University of Waterloo in the Department of English Language and Literature.
+Danielle Jeanine Deveau is currently the Chair of KWAG's Board of Directors.
+She is a Lecturer at the University of Waterloo in the Department of English Language and Literature.
 She holds a PhD in Communication from Simon Fraser University.
 Her research and teaching focus primarily on academic and technical communication, media theory, research methods, and user experience design.
 She has also published extensively in the areas of humour studies, creative industries, cultural mapping, and urban development.
 She served on the City of Kitchener's Art and and Culture Advisory Committee from 2013-17 (Chair from 2015-16) and is a research consultant in the areas of cultural grants, economic development, creative economies, and cultural scenes.

 Photo of Alexandra Hardy Alexandra Hardy is a Chartered Accountant and Partner with BDO in Waterloo.
 With over 18 years of experience in the area of accounting and auditing, operational analysis and financial management, she is a professional advisor to many owner-managers in various industrial sectors including technology, professional services and distribution.
 Alex has been very active at the University of Waterloo in a variety of capacities: as an Adjunct Professor of Auditing for the 2008-2009 school year; a judge for an annual accounting competition at the School of Accounting and Finance; and an Honouree of the School of Accountancy Fellowship Program.
 She is also a volunteer lecturer at the Conrad School and leads BDO's business relationship with the Laurier entrepreneurial program.
 She was recently awarded the CPA Ontario (previously named ICAO) Award of Distinction, which recognizes members who have made an early impact through leadership and achievement in their professional, community and/or personal lives.
 She was also the recipient of the Christine E. Sinclair Community Leadership Award, which recognizes exceptional leadership in community volunteerism.